 From 8th February to 2nd March I am embarking on a Tour of India organised through the Australian Photographic Society.
 Others going include my partner Julie and several friends from Canberra.
 The first part of the tour is around Delhi and the second is in Rajastan.
 My first visit to India.

-Itinerary, including links to posts (permanent then temporary)
+Itinerary, including links to posts

 - 8th: Fly Canberra to Delhi

 - 9th: Delhi